 Contractor will, in cooperation with County, comply with 42 C.F.R. § 455.1(a)(2) and BHIN 23-001, to obtain a certification of a client's eligibility for SUD services under Medi-Cal.

 1.1.
 Share of Cost Medi-Cal Beneficiaries:

-Page 36 of 70 Exhibit D Program complies with participant fair hearings, audit process, and DMC Provider Administrative Appeals.
+Program complies with participant fair hearings, audit process, and DMC Provider Administrative Appeals.